Oftox/wikipedia-scraper/README.md

 Currently the supported abbreviations include:
 ```
 'pl' for Polish
-'en' for English,
+'en' for English
+'it' for Italian
-'ja' for Japanese,
+'ja' for Japanese
+'ceb' for Cebuano
+'uk' for Ukranian
+'zh' for Chinese
+'ar' for Arabian
+'es' for Spanish
+'arz' for Egyptian Arabian
+'pt' for Portuguese
+'vi' for Vietnamese
+'de' for German
+'fr' for France
+'nl' for Netherlands
-'ru' for Russian,
+'ru' for Russian
+'sv' for Swedish
+'war' for Magyar
 'fi' for Finnish
 ```

 An example of usage:
-`python3 main.py en`
+`python3 main.py es`

 ### Notice
 Files "languages.txt" and "translations.txt" are supposed to be read by the program, and thereby not intended to be read or tampered with by users.